 April 15, 2019.
-Notre-Dame Church burned.
+Notre-Dame Church was burnt down.
 The witness of a great history turned into ashes.
 The tears and prayers of the inhabitants of Paris could not save it.
 The church, which was completed by 200 years, justified Janna Dark, crowned Napoleon, remained in flames for hours.
-Notre Dame burned.
-All church bells in Paris rang in honor of the Cathedral.
+Notre Dame burnt down.
+All church bells in Paris rang in honour of the Cathedral.

-The construction of Notre-Dame de Paris or Church of the Virgin Mary began in the center of Paris in 1163 under the order of VII Louis and was completed in 1345.
+How old is the Notre Dame Cathedral?
+The construction of Notre-Dame de Paris or Church of the Virgin Mary began in the centre of Paris in 1163 under the order of Louis VII and was completed in 1345.
 Of course, the construction of the Cathedral in such a long time was felt in its architectural style.
 Nevertheless, it was generally accepted as an example of gothic style architecture, and its construction was completed in several stages.

 The first phase of construction covers 1163-1250s.
-During these years, the structure of the church was wholly completed.
+During these years, the structure of the Notre Dame Cathedral was wholly completed.
 The building of the choir and two ambulatories, nave, corridors, tributaries, the facade, and the two towers, as well as waterways, belong to this period.

 The second stage is the design and decoration of the church (1250- mid of the fourteenth century).
 The transept portals constructed in the Roman style are modified because they contradict the gothic style.
 During the Renaissance, the gothic style was considered a barbarian culture, and the church began to be designed in the Baroque style.
 Baroque-style sculptures replace Altar, cenotaphs (symbolic empty graves).